mac799l/drone-swarm-simulation/README.md

 sim_vehicle.py -v ArduCopter -f gazebo-iris --model JSON --map --console
 ```

 As before, this should create an instance of Mavproxy in the terminal.
+This should automatically connect to the Gazebo environment.
 After it sets up, press ```Enter``` a few times and you should see ```<STABILIZE>``` pop up.
-> Note: if desired, you can right click the drone in Gazebo and select for the camera to follow it.
+> Note: if desired, you can right click the drone in Gazebo and select for the viewport camera to follow it.

-Finally, you can use these Mavproxy commands (one at a time) to control the drone:
+Finally, you can use these Mavproxy commands (one at a time) to make the drone takeoff:
 ```sh
 mode GUIDED
 arm throttle
 takeoff 15
 ```

-These commands should start your drone (arm) and make it ascend to 15 meters in the Gazebo window.
+These commands should start your drone motors (arm) and make it ascend to 15 meters in the Gazebo window.
 If an error occurs (i.e. the drone is not armable, etc.), then wait a few moments and try again, the drone may still be initializing.
 Now the drone should be fully functional, though Mavproxy commands are not the preferred way to control the drone long term.
 More advanced drone control methods - and how to set up multiple drones - are detailed below.

 ## Single Drone